kubedb/cli/docs/guides/memcached/cli/cli.md

 - metadata.namespace
 - status

-If Deployment exists for a Memcached database, following fields can't be modified as well.
+If Deployment exists for a Memcached server, following fields can't be modified as well.

 - spec.nodeSelector
 - spec.podTemplate.spec.nodeSelector